-The SOP's Amarillo program is based in two buildings: The pharmacy building, a 102,000 sq. ft. building (built in 1996) on the Amarillo campus of the Texas Tech University Health Sciences Center and the adjacent Pharmacy Academic Center, a 23,000 sq. ft. building (built in 2009).
+The School of Pharmacy's Amarillo program is based in two buildings: The Pharmacy building, a 102,000 sq. ft. building (built in 1996) on the Amarillo campus of the Texas Tech University Health Sciences Center, and the adjacent Pharmacy Academic Center, a 23,000 sq. ft. building (built in 2009).
 The original pharmacy building was provided through funds donated by the people of Amarillo.
 The Pharmacy building features a 240-seat lecture center and four classrooms offering interactive video conferencing capabilities and network capabilities.
 In addition, the Pharmacy Academic Center features two 120-seat classrooms.
-These classrooms allow students to interactively view and respond to off-site based instruction while also having computer access to images via the Internet.
-Other facilities include a Simulation Center, multiple small group conference/study rooms, the Texas Pharmacy Museum, teaching laboratories (drug formulation, sterile products) and student lounges.
+These classrooms allow students to actively participate with any campus' instruction while also having computer access to images via the Internet.
+Other facilities include a Simulation Center, multiple small group conference/study rooms, the Texas Pharmacy Museum, teaching laboratories (drug formulation, sterile products), and student lounges.

-The SOP is located directly across Coulter Drive from Northwest Texas Hospital.
-The campus is comprised of the School of Pharmacy, Medicine, Allied Health, Nursing and the Graduate School of Biomedical Sciences.
-Other entities include the Texas Tech Physicians Clinic, the Amarillo Research Building, the Laura Bush Institute for Women's Health and the TTUHSC Regional Library.
+The School of Pharmacy is located directly across Coulter Drive from Northwest Texas Hospital.
+The campus is comprised of the School of Pharmacy, Medicine, Allied Health, Nursing, and the Graduate School of Biomedical Sciences.
+Other entities include the Texas Tech Physicians Clinic, the Amarillo Research Building, the Laura Bush Institute for Women's Health, and the TTUHSC Regional Library.